 Democratic U.S. president from 1933 until his death in 1945, who was elected for an unprecedented four terms; led the United States through the Great Depression and World War II; member of the Allied Powers' "Big Three" leaders.

 James Farmer

-Activist and founder of the Congress of Racial Equality (CORE), an organization that would be instrumental in advancing Black civil rights in the 20th century.
+Activist and founder of the Congress of Racial Equality (CORE), an organization that would be instrumental to the advancement of black civil rights in the 20th century.